metrorailings/OwlBlog/content/posts/week-15-quick-insights.md

 The Texans pass coverage has taken a serious step up from its dreadful preseason form.

 Interesting power running from the Titans.
 Their receivers sometimes line up next to the offensive line in a no-point stance only to end up blocking for Derrick Henry right alongside the rest of the offensive line.

+The Titans power running is something impressive.

+***

+## Patriots @ Bengals

+New England is making hay here early using rub routes.

+This Bengals defense making silly mistakes in coverage.